June 5, 2026 · 10 min read

 | Example | "Follow up with this prospect (suggestion)" | "I sent the follow-up, here's why" |

-The most precise framing comes from Harvard Business Review: agentic AI "plans, decides, and executes tasks autonomously — well beyond what generative AI does, which produces content but waits for humans to act."
+The most precise framing comes from Harvard Business Review: agentic AI "plans, decides, and executes tasks autonomously, well beyond what generative AI does, which produces content but waits for humans to act."

 An agentic CRM is not simply a CRM with more automations.
 It rests on four distinct capabilities.

-The agent makes operational decisions within a defined scope: follow up with a prospect who hasn't responded in 8 days, reclassify a deal from "negotiation" to "at risk" when three cooling signals are detected, or prioritize an opportunity that just showed buying signals.
+The agent makes operational decisions within a defined scope: follow up with a prospect who hasn't responded in 8 days, reclassify a deal from "negotiation" to "at risk" when three cooling signals are detected, prioritize an opportunity that just showed buying signals.

 The agent doesn't just react to triggers (if condition A then action B).
 It pursues a defined objective: "maximize follow-up rates within the optimal window" or "keep every deal in the pipeline up to date in real time."
 To achieve that goal, it orchestrates multi-step action sequences.

 The agent improves from results.
 If follow-ups sent on Tuesday morning have a 40% higher response rate than Friday afternoon, the system automatically adjusts send times.
-This isn't manual configuration — it's automatic optimization.
+This isn't manual configuration, it's automatic optimization.

 In an advanced agentic CRM, multiple agents work in parallel: a targeting agent identifies prospects, an enrichment agent completes records, a qualification agent assesses purchase intent, a planning agent creates the action sequence.
-Each is specialized; together, they cover the full commercial cycle.
+Each is specialized.
+Together, they cover the full commercial cycle.

 What Agentforce actually does: It allows building custom agents that integrate with existing Salesforce workflows.
-Powerful for organizations with a dedicated IT team and comfortable implementation budget.
+Powerful for organizations with a dedicated IT team and a comfortable implementation budget.
 Agents can execute complex sequences, integrate with Einstein Analytics, and interface with the complete Salesforce ecosystem.

 What Agentforce doesn't do: It is not "agentic by default."
-Each agent must be configured, tested, and deployed — requiring certified Salesforce implementers.
+Each agent must be configured, tested, and deployed, requiring certified Salesforce implementers.
 For an SMB without IT staff, Agentforce is an agent-building platform, not an out-of-the-box agentic CRM.

 Two factors converge to make agentic CRM viable in 2026.